I was looking for a hosted private PyPi Python Package server, that used credentials that the team already has (such as GitHub).

 python_hello dependency using this PyPi index instead of direct GitHub Links.
 If you are trying it with Conda, version >4.4 is required.

-At this point, we could go back and remove the direct Git dependency_link in setup.py of python_hello (as Setuptools will be able to find it from our server).
+At this point, we can go back and remove the direct Git link in install_requires in setup.py of python_hello (as Setuptools will be able to find it from our server).

 Using a cloud-hosted Git provider as a PyPi server is a viable option.
 If you are already using one, that means that you can reuse the credentials and permissions that you already have.
 It will work with Cloud build servers and is likely to be provided via a CDN, so will be fast worldwide.
 It requires more knowledge to set up than a hosted server, but probably the same or less than hosting your own server on premises.